On the Lau group scheme: A conjectural description of

-As already said in \S\ref{sss:what this really means}(i), $\BT_{n,\BF_p}^{G,\mu ,?}$ can be represented as a quotient of the scheme $G(W_{n,\BF_p})$ by a certain groupoid $\Gamma$.
-More precisely, one has an explicit action of an explicit group ind-scheme on the scheme $G(W_{n,\BF_p})$ such that $\Gamma$ is a quotient of the groupoid corresponding to this action.
+(i) $\BT_{n,\BF_p}^{G,\mu ,?}$ can be represented as a quotient of the scheme $G(W_{n,\BF_p})$ by a certain 2-groupoid\footnote{Conjecture~\ref{conjecture in characteristic p} would imply that if $\mu$ is 1-bounded then $\BT_n^{G,\mu ,?}$ is a 1-stack.
+If so then $\Gamma$ is a 1-groupoid, as said in \S\ref{sss:what this really means}(i).} $\Gamma$.
+More precisely, one has an explicit action of an explicit group ind-scheme on the scheme $G(W_{n,\BF_p})$ such that $\Gamma$ is a certain quotient of the groupoid corresponding to this action.

-The interested reader can reconstruct the details using \S 2 of~\cite{nonsense}.
-The point is that the group stacks $G(\hat\sR_n), G(\hat\sR_n^\oplus )^{\BG_m}$ naturally come from certain crossed modules in the category of ind-schemes, and the map \eqref{e:group homomorphism to the product} naturally comes from a certain homomorphism of crossed modules.
+The interested reader can reconstruct the details using \cite{nonsense}.
+The point is that as explained in the Appendix of \cite{nonsense}, the group stacks $G(\SR_{n,\BF_p}), G(\SR_{n,\BF_p}^\oplus )^{\BG_m}$ naturally come from certain crossed modules in the category of ind-schemes, and the map \eqref{e:group homomorphism to the product} naturally comes from a certain homomorphism of crossed modules.
 One can apply \S 2 of~\cite{nonsense} to this homomorphism.

+(ii) Assuming\footnote{The reason for this assumption was explained in \S\ref{sss:what this really means}(ii).} that $G$ is lifted to a group scheme over $\BZ_p$, one has a similar situation in mixed characteristic, i.e., a presentation of $\BT_n^{G,\mu,?}$ as a quotient of the scheme $G(W_n)$ by a rather explicit groupoid $\Gamma$.
+To get such a presentation, represent $\SR_n$ as a quotient of the ring scheme $C=W_n$ (see \cite[\S 8]{future}) and define $\tilde C$ as in \cite[\S 9.2.1]{future}.
+Then the group ind-scheme $G(\tilde C)^{\BG_m}$ acts on $G(W_n)$ by 2-sided translations, and $\Gamma$ is a certain quotient of the groupoid corresponding to this action.